rickonz/stanford-algorithm-specialization/README.md

 # Algorithm Specialization - Offered by Stanford University

-Python solutions to problem sets and programming assignments in the Stanford Algorithm Specialization on [Coursera](https://www.coursera.org/specializations/algorithms)
+Python solutions to problem sets and programming assignments in the [Stanford Algorithm Specialization](https://www.coursera.org/specializations/algorithms) on Coursera.

 **About this Specialization**